numpee/CKA.pytorch/README.md

 cka_matrix = calculator.calculate_cka_matrix()
 ```

-Rather than caching intermediate feature representation, this code calculates CKA on-the-fly (simultaneously with the model forward pass) by using the mini-batch CKA, as described in the [paper by Nguyen et. al.](https://openreview.net/pdf?id=KJNcAkY8tY4)
+Rather than caching intermediate feature representations, this code computes CKA on-the-fly (simultaneously with the model forward pass) by using the mini-batch CKA, as described in the [paper by Nguyen et. al.](https://openreview.net/pdf?id=KJNcAkY8tY4)
 By leveraging GPU superiority, **this implementation runs much faster than any Numpy implementation.**

 (This code was used for the CKA analysis in our paper. arXiv link coming soon :fire:)